hda-technical/dancebooks/transcriptions/[1824, uk] Thomas Wilson - Danciad.md

 >
 > I think he'll never know me in this dress,
 >
-> 'Tis prim and formal, that I must confess,
+> It is prim and formal, that I must confess,
 >
-> And like those worn in time of good Queen Bess.
+> And like those worn in time of good queen Bess.
 >
 > I'll at his letter take another look,
 >